It’s time for a new pair of golf shoes, and you find yourself wondering which is the better option for your game: spiked or spikeless?

 If you’re playing a more upscale course, such as a country club, you may wonder if spikeless golf shoes are too casual.

-“Styles of spikeless golf shoes range from the traditional to the casual, giving golfers plenty of options to choose from based on preferred style,” says Paul.
+“Styles of spikeless golf shoes range from the traditional to the casual, giving golfers plenty of options to choose from based on preferred style,” says McMullen.
 “Since a major emphasis is placed on growing the involvement in golf, I believe many courses are accepting golfers who fit this wide range of player style profiles in an effort to expand and diversify the game.”

 Of course, if you have questions, it is always best to consult the club dress code.